JustAProgrammer01234/Doom-Bot/README.md

 # Doom Bot
-A discord bot written in Javascript.
+A discord bot I made to learn about Javascript and discord.js.